gvergnaud/ts-pattern/README.md

 ## What is Pattern Matching?

-Pattern Matching is a technique coming from functional programming languages to declaratively write conditional code branches based on the structure of a value.
-This technique has proven itself to be much more powerful and much less verbose than imperative alternatives (if/else/switch statements) especially when branching on complex data structures or on several values.
+Pattern Matching is a code-branching technique coming from functional programming languages, which let you scrutinize the structure of values in a declarative way.
+It has proven itself to be less verbose and more powerful than imperative alternatives (if/else/switch statements), especially when branching on complex data structures or on several values.

 Pattern Matching is implemented in Haskell, Rust, Swift, Elixir and many other languages.
-There is [a tc39 proposal](https://github.com/tc39/proposal-pattern-matching) to add Pattern Matching to the EcmaScript specification, but it is still in stage 1 and isn't likely to land before several years (if ever).
+There is [a tc39 proposal](https://github.com/tc39/proposal-pattern-matching) to add Pattern Matching to the EcmaScript specification, but it is still in stage 1 and isn't likely to land before several years.
 Luckily, pattern matching can be implemented in userland. `ts-pattern` Provides a typesafe pattern matching implementation that you can start using today.

 Read the introduction blog post: [Bringing Pattern Matching to TypeScript 🎨 Introducing TS-Pattern v3.0](https://dev.to/gvergnaud/bringing-pattern-matching-to-typescript-introducing-ts-pattern-v3-0-o1k)